 Solution 2: Contact Network Service Provider

 Did you contact the network service provider?
-If not, then it should be your first step towards troubleshooting the Mac Wi-Fi issues.
+If not, then it should be your first step toward troubleshooting the Mac Wi-Fi issues.
 Sometimes, the broadband provider goes under maintenance, without informing their customers and so this type of problem arises.

 Therefore, directly make a call to the Support Team of your respective network provider and ask them.
-If they confirm, that everything is running perfectly from their side, its time for you to be in action and fix Mac wifi not working Big Sir/Catalina.
+If they confirm, that everything is running perfectly from their side, its time for you to be in action and fix Mac wifi not working in macOS.

 Solution 3: Stay Close to Wi-Fi Router

 When Mac Wi-Fi not working but is connected and showing poor signal, make sure you are close to the Wi-Fi router or modem, whatever.
 For better speed and performance, we need to keep the Mac near as much as possible.

 Long-distance between the device and router can also result in network connection/disconnection frequently.